The truth about time management is learning to work like a well-oiled machine. This can transform you into a powerhouse 10x engineer.

 - Hiring a trainer and dietician

 - Practicing X hours daily, starting early in the morning

 - Constantly learning new moves to outwit the competition

 - Giving 100% in every practice and NBA game

-“He was one of the most competitive [players] we’ve ever had in our drills,” Dean Smith said.
-“He wanted to get better and then he had the ability to get better.”
+As Dean Smith said, “He was one of the most competitive [players] we’ve ever had in our drills.
+He wanted to get better and then he had the ability to get better.”

-This learning structure allowed Jordan to fit his family and businesses in his life too.
-Because he already figured out how to optimize his basketball training to be the best in the world.
+His assistant coach Williams at UNC even said, “He never freaking turned it off.”
+Jordan was always seeking ways to improve.
+This learning structure allowed him to balance his family and businesses because he’d already optimized his basketball training to be the best in the world.

 Making excuses about how much time you have

 Machines?
 They’ll keep chugging along no matter what, even in the midst of a nuclear war.
 But us humans?
 We’re a whole different ball game.